18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 You're going to see the word "directory" a lot in this tutorial.
 Directory is another word for folder.
 Directories are specific locations for files on your computer, and the Terminal always takes commands starting from a directory.
 If we say we are "working in a directory" it means the terminal is starting from that location.
 Let's play around with directories a bit:

 1. Type `ls`: this will show you everything in the directory where you are currently located.
 If you type `ls -1` it will list them all in a single column for you. `ls` stands for "**l**i**s**t" and the `-1` tells your computer to list the directory in one column.
-If you are in your home directory, you will probably see a list Terminal similar to this screenshot:
+If you are in your home directory, you will probably see a list in Terminal similar to this screenshot:

 ![Screenshot: home directory](/assets/blog/github-tutorial/w_screenshot1.png)